Dưa Chua Recipe

 • Aromatics: Shallots and scallions.

 • Spices: Salt and sugar.
-These two basic spices, together with boiling water, are all you need to make the pickling liquid a success.
+These 2 basic spices and boiling water are all you need to make the pickling liquid.

 Step 1: Dry The Mustard Greens